AlexHe98/idealedge/README.md

 the edge-ideal boundary tori in curves of a prescribed slope (namely, the slope of the meridian of a solid torus neighbourhood of an ideal loop).

+As suggested by the paper titles listed above, there are currently two main applications for the techniques implemented here:
-Currently, the main application is an algorithm for decomposing a knot into its prime summands.
-The output primes are always given as edge-ideal triangulations, but the input knot is more flexible: the input could be an edge-ideal triangulation, but could also be a Regina Link object.
+- An algorithm for decomposing a knot into its prime summands (see the decompose() routine in ``decomposeknot.py``).
+The output primes are always given as edge-ideal triangulations, but the input knot is more
+    flexible: the input could be an edge-ideal triangulation, but could also be a Regina Link object.
+Naturally, this algorithm specialises in the following ways:
+    + *Unknot recognition*: A knot is the unknot if and only if its prime factorisation is empty.
+    + *Prime knot recognition*: A nontrivial knot is prime if and only if its prime factorisation contains exactly one knot.
+    + *Composite knot recognition*: A knot is composite if and only if its prime factorisation contains at least two knots.

-An algorithm for recognising bounded orientable Seifert fibred spaces is currently in development here.
+- An algorithm for recognising bounded orientable Seifert fibred spaces (see the recogniseSFS() routine in ``recsfs.py``).
+This algorithm is already fully functional, but further improvements are still in development.

 The main scripts in this repository are the following:
-- ``decomposeknot.py``: Contains the decompose() routine, which implements the aforementioned knot decomposition algorithm.
+- ``decomposeknot.py``: Contains the decompose() routine.
+- ``recsfs.py``: Contains the recogniseSFS() routine.
 - ``loop.py``: Implements the IdealLoop class.
 - ``triloops.py``: Implements the EdgeIdealTriangulation class.
-- ``embed.py``: Implements routines for converting a Regina Link object into an ideal loop.
+- ``embed.py``: Implements routines for converting a Regina Link object into an edge-ideal triangulation.
-- ``idealedge.py``: Contains the decomposeAlong() routine, which crushes a normal surface, while keeping track of not just how the triangulation changes, but also how the ideal loops change.
+- ``idealedge.py``: Implements routines for crushing a normal surface, while keeping track of not just how the ambient triangulation changes, but also how the ideal loops change.
 - ``demo.py``: Runs a live demonstration of the decompose() routine for knots, either with a randomly-generated hard diagram of a composite knot, or with a user-provided knot signature.